ionStici/frontend/next/nextjs-key-features.md

 # NextJS Key Features

+Next.js - the React Framework for Production (fullstack framework).

+What is a Framework? (compared to a library) - bigger, more features, it gives clear rules on how you write code.

-Next.js is a React Framework.
+Next.js enhances React by adding additional core features.

+Why production?
+Because next.js solves common problems related to production.

 <br>